gin/2019-ethdenver/aave/README.md

 4. Click on "Overview" button
 5. Click on "Create" button

+Expect no error messages

 __Problem & User Story:__
-At the end of this user flow, there is an error message saying there is not enough funds in user's wallet to complete this action even though there is enough in MetaMask (Tried using Main Ethererum Network, and Rinkeby Test Network).
+At the end of this user flow, there is an error message saying there are not enough funds in user's wallet to complete this action even though there is enough in MetaMask (I tried using Main Ethererum Network, and Rinkeby Test Network).
 I'm not sure what is causing this error.
 I tried several different the parameters (in the e.g. listed above), and tried using other user flow paths.

 ---